-The Area Agency developed a web based survey which was distributed to local elected officials and service providers, Aging and Adult Services Staff at Employment and Human Services Department, Advisory Council on Aging members and Contra Costa County Public Health staff.
+The Area Agency developed a web based survey which was distributed to local elected officials and service providers, Aging and Adult Services Staff at Employment and his man Services Department, Advisory Council on Aging members and Contra Costa County Poolic Health staff.
 There were forty nine respondents to this on-line survey.
-There were five questions grouped around: greatest need, inclusion and diversity, additional services needed, advocacy, and coordination.
-The comments and answers from these key informants help us understand the larger "systems" issues that affect service delivery.
+There were five questions go up a around: greatest need, inclusion and diversity, additional services needed, advocacy, and coordination.
+The comments and answers from these key informants help us understand the larger "systems" is trues that affect service delivery.

-The greatest needs as identified by our key informants were in order of ranking:
+The greatest needs as identified by our key informar .s we a in order of ranking:

 - 1. In-home Care

 - 2. Housing-Income-Caregiving Support (tie)

-- 3. Transportation-Health Care- Isolation (tie)
+- 3. Transportation-Health Care-Isolation (ie)

-Q1 Based on your experience working with older adults, please rank the five greatest needs/issues/concerns older adults face today?
+Q1 Based on your experience work' is vitit. older adults, please rank the five greatest needs/issues/r uncer is oil or adults face today?